cvxpy/cvxpy/doc/source/tutorial/dgp/index.rst

 Note that in CVXPY, ``expr1 * expr2`` denotes matrix multiplication when ``expr1`` and ``expr2`` are matrices; if you're running Python 3, you can alternatively use the ``@`` operator for matrix multiplication.
-Regardless of your Python version, you can also use the function :function:`~cvxpy.atoms.affine.binary_operators.matmul` to multiply two matrices.
-To multiply two arrays or matrices elementwise, use :function:`~cvxpy.atoms.affine.binary_operators.multiply`_.
+Regardless of your Python version, you can also use the :ref:`matmul atom
+<matmul>` to multiply two matrices.
+To multiply two arrays or matrices
+elementwise, use the :ref:`multiply atom <multiply>`.
+Finally, to take the product of the entries of an Expression, use the :ref:`prod atom <prod>`.

 Transpose
 *********